 Annually, at least four (4) statewide Title VI training sessions for local governments and appropriate staff are conducted by the Title VI/Environmental Justice Specialist.
 In response to the coronavirus pandemic, there has been an inability to meet in person to conduct training.
 However, the training process is able to be done virtually and communication is made with the sub-recipients to arrange their training(s) that way.
 TEAMS, ZOOM and GoTo Meeting are all platforms that have been made available to accomplish the training.
 The Specialist is able to secure the data electronically and the virtual training is equivalent in scope and engagement to the in-person training.
-The considerations described in determining which sub-recipients may be subject to review, are the same considerations used to determine the priority of training schedules.
+The considerations described in determine the priority of training schedules.
 (See page 29) During the course of the training, LAP presentations on Title VI are included.
-Given the number of said trainings, over one-hundred (100) individuals including GDOT staff will attend Title VI Training during the one-year period.
+Given the number of said trainings, over one hundred (100) individuals including GDOT staff will attend Title VI Training during the one-year period.